-As the holidays approach, parties become numerous along with platters of rich and delicious seasonal foods.
-If you are hosting a gathering this holiday season and want to lighten up your offerings without sacrificing taste, you have plenty of options.
+For many, as the winter holidays approach, parties become numerous along with platters of rich and delicious seasonal foods.
+If you are hosting or attending a gathering this holiday season and want to lighten up your offerings without sacrificing taste, you have plenty of options.

 Try swapping out a few ingredients in your favorite recipes with some of these simple tips.